 The fact that Toru Morimoto is Japanese and has lived half of his life in Japan and the other half abroad, and that Tina Bagué is Spanish and has traveled countless times to Japan makes them the perfect couple to guide and lead a small group of photo lovers and people who want to travel out of the beaten track in Japan.
 They organize a unique and unforgettable trip full of top-notch photographic opportunities and wonderful experiences during this adventure.

 Once the reservation is made the participants will receive a dossier with the complete information of the tour.
-For now this is a small introduction of the tour.
+For now this is a small introduction of the photo tour to Japan.

-The last day, we will wake up very early to live a unique experience.
+The last day of our photo tour to Japan, we will wake up very early to live a unique experience.
 We will wear a special neoprene drysuit to walk on the drift ice on the sea (this activity will depend on whether or not there is drift ice near the seashore on that day).
 On the way to Abashiri we will photograph the landscape of this part of the sea of Ojotsk and finally we will take another boat to photograph the drift ice that arrives to the coasts of Hokkaido from Russia.
 After the excursion by boat we will eat there and we will go to Abashiri airport to catch a flight back to Tokyo.
+Breakfast

 Eating and sleeping in Japan is not a mere process, quite the opposite.
 Traditional food and accommodation is a very important part of the Japanese experience, as well as of the photographic work.

-We will combine nights in ryokans with nights in western hotels.
+During our photo tour to Japan we will combine nights in ryokans with nights in western hotels.
 Ryokan, traditional Japanese style inn, with tatami room, kaiseki food and thermal baths, offers a myriad of photographic opportunities, from the beauty of the dishes to the minimalist aesthetics of the rooms.
-Whether they are traditional Japanese inns or western hotels, they are all medium-high and high class accomodations, and some of them have thermal baths in their facilities to relax at the end of the day.
+Whether they are traditional Japanese inns or western hotels, most of them are high class and some of them are midium-high class accomodations, and most of them have thermal baths in their facilities to relax at the end of the day.

 The rooms will be twin room (with two beds), so participants who come alone will share a room with another single participant.
 There might be some nights with a single room if twin rooms are not availble.
 If you wish to stay in a single room for the whole trip, you must pay a supplement.
 But single room might not be available in some of the accommodations.